Author has written 16 stories for Star Wars.

 The good news is that in the process of weeding out the non-connected scenes, I'm fleshing them out a bit and now some of them are standing on their own as one shots.
 Crossed Wires is the first of several in this category, the second is called Family Ties.
 Feast or Famine really wanted to be part of Three Long Weeks but no matter what I did, I couldn't make it fit.
 So now it's a stand-alone, and it needs an ending because I really don't know what Han's going to do next.
 The scruffy nerfherder isn't talking.

 I hereby promise that I will update Three Long Weeks with some new material in 2015.
-[A/N - hey, I still have six weeks to go on this promise]
+[A/N - got distracted by TFA, but I'm off work now for the holiday and am holding myself to this promise]

 I also want give a shout out and an extra dose of thanks to Zyra and Push for their fabulous blog hanleiafanficwriters which has inspired me, among other things, to publish some of the missing moments from the OT and from some EU books that I've tinkered with over the years, and to AmaraZ who has been the world's most patient Beta Reader on my Bespin saga.